Robert Weir Allan: Making his mark

-Aberdeeenshire and European travel
+Aberdeenshire and European travel

 In the summer of 1881 Allan travelled up Scotland's east coast to Aberdeenshire – coastal views of this area would become his archetypical subjects.
 A later article in a local newspaper, 'Tribute from Fraserburgh', explains: 'For this particular locality no painter has done so much as has Robert W. Allan.
-Coming here some 28 years ago [c.1881], he was fascinated by the grey skies, the ever-toiling sea with its burden of hardy fishermen in their brown and purple boats – a charm that has never left him … there is no truer or loftier exponent or interpreter of our East Coast scenery than is to be found in this charming artist.'
+Coming here some 28 years ago [c.1881], he was fascinated by the grey skies, the ever-toiling sea with its burden of hardy fishermen in their brown and purple boats – a charm that has never left him ... there is no truer or loftier exponent or interpreter of our East Coast scenery than is to be found in this charming artist.'

 Allan was a prolific, hard-working and popular artist.
 He travelled widely in Europe, and brought back watercolours that often included recognisable locations such as the Doge's Palace, Venice; Notre-Dame, Paris; and Dutch canal views while avoiding cliché.
 His work was widely exhibited, sold well, and received encouraging press notices.
-'Southwark Bridge, London … with barges in the foreground, [is] diffused with fine colour against a soft grey sky, full of atmosphere and fine quality, such as no other picture in the exhibition shows,' one reviewer commented.
+'Southwark Bridge, London ... with barges in the foreground, [is] diffused with fine colour against a soft grey sky, full of atmosphere and fine quality, such as no other picture in the exhibition shows,' one reviewer commented.

 In 1883 Allan took a studio in Haverstock Hill, Hampstead, and would make London his base for the rest his life – placing him in the centre of the British art world while also giving him access to Scotland through the rapidly developing railway routes.